Limit Protected Health Information (PHI) Access to a Patient's Care Team

 Who can see PHI

-Patient chart data in Electronic Health Records (EHR) and ePrescribing (eRx) includes a patient's demographics, medications, encounters, labs, and other documents and details saved in the patient's chart.
-By default, patient charts are accessible by all providers and staff in a practice.
-This includes users across multiple locations set up for the practice, if applicable.
+Patient chart data within Electronic Health Records (EHR) and ePrescribing (eRx) includes a patient’s demographics, medications, encounters, labs, and other clinical documents stored in the chart.
+By default, this information is accessible to all providers and staff within a practice, including users across multiple locations, if applicable.

-When PHI is limited for a patient, the specified providers and users (care team members) are able to view the full patient chart.
-Additional staff will only be able to view a patient's chart data when they are working for ('Writing As') a provider that is on the patient's care team.
+When chart access is restricted for a patient, only the selected providers and designated care team members will have full access to the patient’s chart.
+Other staff members will only be able to view the patient’s clinical information if they are working under (“Writing As”) a provider who is part of the patient’s care team.

 What is included in the Patient Information tab?